ngpal/mangolang/docs/devjournal.md

       - r8 sp
       - r9 fp

+# 08-10-2025

 ### Sidequest ALERT

-- [ ] Interrupt/like command to put a character on the screen
+- [x] Interrupt/like command to put a character on the screen
-  - [ ] Tear out video memory from the VM
+  - [x] Tear out video memory from the VM
-  - [ ] Implement it as a seperate array in the debug screen
+  - [x] Implement it as a seperate array in the debug screen
   - This is relevant because it DRASTICALLY reduces the code size for debugging purposes

+# 09-10-2025

+- [x] fix the horrible bug, i suspect something is getting messed up in the indexing logic
+  - it was failure to clear r0 in the beginning of the mul subroutine
+- [x] new bug because of ordering of value and addr in `STW` cant match with `STR`
+  - [x] rearrange ordering

 - [ ] I/O via interrupts and not memory mapping
   - [ ] register for interrupt arguments